Thousands Of People Were Supposed To Regain Power In Puerto Rico On Saturday. They Didn’t.

-ARECIBO, Puerto Rico — More than five months after Hurricane Maria tore through Puerto Rico, thousands of residents in the municipality of Arecibo continue to live without electricity — and a plan for a short-term microgrid fix was delayed at the last minute on Saturday.
+ARECIBO, Puerto Rico — More than four months after Hurricane Maria tore through Puerto Rico, thousands of residents in the municipality of Arecibo continue to live without electricity — and a plan for a short-term microgrid fix was delayed at the last minute on Saturday.

-The broken promises from local authorities, the island’s power authority, and federal agencies is wearing thin on people here, who are US citizens.
+The broken promises from local authorities, the island’s power authority, and federal agencies are wearing thin on people here, who are US citizens.

 President Trump’s most recent substantial comments about Puerto Rico — he has so far pushed a false, rosy picture of the recovery — were in November, when he said the territory was “doing well” and “and it's healing, and it's getting better, and we're getting them power, and all of the things that they have to have.”

-Arecibo congressman José ‘Memo’ González Mercado told BuzzFeed News, “the reality is that we are US citizens but Donald Trump treats us as second-class class citizens.”
+Arecibo congressman José "Memo" González Mercado told BuzzFeed News, “the reality is that we are US citizens but Donald Trump treats us as second-class citizens.”

 González was certain that the power would be restored to close to 10,000 residents of his northwest coast municipality of around 88,000, on Saturday.
 Some 35% of residents in Arecibo don’t have electricity, he said.
-González said he had word from the Puerto Rico Electric Power Authority that one of the region’s substations, Charco Hondo, would receive a generator from the U.S. Army Corps of Engineers to power a temporary microgrid while repairs on the substation continue.
+González said he had word from the Puerto Rico Electric Power Authority that one of the region’s substations, Charco Hondo, would receive a generator from the US Army Corps of Engineers to power a temporary microgrid while repairs on the substation continue.

 “Four months is way too much time for people in Puerto Rico to not have energy.
 All of us, the representatives, the mayors, the people, the senators, have to raise our voices to get things done,” he said.